first met Lee Chase at his son Steven's home in Tucson, Arizona, on December

 FRANK: According to Irwin Porges' biography, Ed kept up

 a correspondence with your sister Caryl Lee.

 LEE: Yes, some.
 She could answer that better than I could.
-She was very

 drifted away from that relationship, which is too bad, but that's life.

 FRANK: Apparently he was sending her gifts and things

 wondering if she may still have some other items?